COVID-19 What's Happening FAQ

 Updated: April 12, 2020, at 3:10 pm

-Members of the public who wish to address Council/Standing Committee must send an email to firstname.lastname@example.org indicating your desire to speak and the topic you wish to address.
+Members of the public who wish to address Council/Standing Committee in person or electronically must send an email to firstname.lastname@example.org indicating your desire to speak, the topic you wish to address and how you will be attending, i.e. in person or electronically on Zoom.

-All requests to speak to an item on the Council/Standing Committee Agenda must be received at that email address by 10:00 a.m. on the day of the Council/Standing Committee meeting.
+All requests to speak to an item on the Council Agenda must be received at that email address by 10:00 a.m. on the day of the Council meeting.
+All requests to speak to an item on a Standing Committee Agenda must be received at that email address by 3:00 p.m. the Friday prior to the meeting.
 There will be no exceptions to this process.

 All requests to Council on an item NOT on the Council/Standing Committee Agenda must be received at that email address by 12:00 noon on the Tuesday prior to the Council/Standing Committee meeting.
 There will be no exceptions to this process.

-- Upon receipt of your email not later than 10:00 a.m. on the day of the meeting, you will be sent a calendar invite for the start time of the meeting.
+- Upon receipt of your email not later than the specified time above, you will be sent a calendar invite for the start time of the meeting.

 - Your computer mic will be muted by the meeting administrator until it is your turn to speak, at which time it will be turned on so that Council/Committee members and anyone else viewing the meeting by ZOOM or YouTube will be able to hear what you say.